Root Cause Analysis of Measurement and Mechanistic Anomalies

-Root cause analysis of anomalies aims to identify those features that cause the deviation from the normal process.
-Existing methods ignore, however, that anomalies can arise through two fundamentally different processes: measurement errors, where data was generated normally but one or more values were recorded incorrectly, and mechanism shifts, where the causal process generating the data changed.
+Root cause analysis of anomalies aims to identify how and why a sample deviates from the normal process.
+Existing methods primarily focus on telling which features are responsible, ignoring that anomalies can arise through two fundamentally different processes: measurement errors, where the sample is generated normally but one or more values is recorded incorrectly, and mechanism shifts, where the causal process that generated the sample was changed.
 While measurement errors can often be safely corrected, mechanistic anomalies require careful consideration.
-We define a causal model that explicitly captures both types by treating outliers as latent interventions on latent (“true”) and observed (“measured”) variables.
-We show that they are identifiable, and propose a maximum likelihood estimation approach to put this to practice.
-Experiments show that our method matches state-of-the-art performance in root cause localization, while it additionally enables accurate classification of anomaly types, and remains robust even when the causal DAG is unknown.
+In this paper, we formally define a causal model that explicitly captures both types by treating outliers as latent interventions on latent (“true”) and observed (“measured”) variables and show under which conditions the distinction is possible.
+Based on this model, we develop an efficient inference procedure for localizing root causes and distinguishing anomaly types.
+Experiments on synthetic and real-world data show that our method provides state-of-the-art and highly robust performance in both root cause localization and classification of anomaly types.